2023 U.S. Open Cup qualification

-The 2023 Lamar Hunt U.S. Open Cup will be the 108th edition of the oldest soccer tournament in the United States.
-The tournament proper will feature both professional and amateur teams in the United States soccer league system.
+The 2023 Lamar Hunt U.S. Open Cup was the 108th edition of the oldest soccer tournament in the United States.
+The tournament proper featured both professional and amateur teams in the United States soccer league system.

 Qualification for the 2023 tournament includes local qualifying matches contested by 107 amateur teams scheduled to take place in 2022.
 One team also qualified by winning the 2022 National Amateur Cup.
 Clubs playing in fully professional leagues may enter the tournament proper and bypass the qualification process.

 Qualification procedures

 The United States Soccer Federation's (U.S. Soccer) Open Cup Committee manages both the tournament proper and the local qualification process.

 Clubs based in the United States that play in a league that is an organization member of U.S. Soccer are generally eligible to compete for the U.S. Open Cup, if their league includes at least four teams and has a schedule of at least 10 matches for each club.

 U.S.-based teams in Division I, II and III professional leagues qualify for the U.S. Open Cup automatically, provided they are eligible.
 To be eligible, these teams must be members in good standing of their leagues on December 31, 2021, and remain so through the 2023 U.S. Open Cup Final.
 The league must have been in operation prior to the open division entry deadline and remain in operation through the 2023 U.S. Open Cup Final.
 A new Division I, II or III professional league must have its match schedule announced to the public by January 31, 2022, and the first match must be scheduled for no later than seven days before the first scheduled round of the U.S. Open Cup tournament proper that involves the team's division.
 If a new club joins an existing Division I, II or III league, the league must meet the aforementioned criteria applicable to new leagues in order for the new club to be eligible for the U.S. Open Cup.

 A professional team that is majority owned by a higher-level professional team or whose player roster is materially managed by a higher-level professional team is ineligible to participate in the U.S. Open Cup.